Digitization and COVID-19: Aviation’s Paradigm Shift

 « Digital Transformation and digitization of processes in the aviation industry are now crucial, it’s not a nice-to-have anymore »

 So now what?
 From a starting point, it must be clear a “status quo” way of conducting operations based on pre Covid-19 assumptions and strategies is no longer a valid recipe to achieving success.
 It is imperative for all of Aviation to make a fundamental change in its operational approach is to ensure Aviation survival and success.
 Compared to other industries, digitization can lead to major benefits at all levels.
 By digitalising their processes, airlines, airport, service providers can enhance the efficiency of their operation management improve employee productivity, reduce costs by saving time and money, therefore improve the customer experience.

 However we know from experience disruption and change are often adopted without any real enthusiasm and implementing new things such as software into processes takes time because it impacts the status quo within the entire Aviation community, including Airlines, Airports and also the service providers.
 As a result, the Aviation industry has been slow to adopt technology.
 It is imperative for all of Aviation to recognize the urgency of the new reality and make a paradigm shift by embracing Digital Transformation.
 Integrating software to streamline processes needs to become an urgent topic that aviation professionals collectively need to tackle.
 This is essential to ensure Aviation’s survival and success.

-Peter Hansen is currently Vice President, Sales for Wiseleap Solutions.
-He possess a comprehensive understanding and extensive experience in the Aviation Industry.
-Over the last 28 years he has utilized his expertise focusing on Aircraft Ground De-icing.
+Martin Schreiber is currently Director of Operations at Wiseleap Solutions.
+He possesses a comprehensive understanding and extensive experience in the Aviation Industry.
+Over the last 10 years, he has utilized his expertise focusing on Aircraft Ground Operations.